bcgov/GDX-Analytics/maintenance/measure_tile_performance/README.md

 ```
 pipenv run python measure_tile_performance.py <arg1> <arg2>
 ```
-The following example is using slug `TPvGJfrWSmqCAw7w8GnQ3w`, run the query 2 times with delay of default 300s between each query because `<arg3>` is not set and will not create a csv file because `-f` is not used.
+The following example is using slug `hmbjQaHfeDbrtAsoCCBofP`, run the query 2 times with delay of default 300s between each query because `<arg3>` is not set and will not create a csv file because `-f` is not used.

 ```
-pipenv run python measure_tile_performance.py TPvGJfrWSmqCAw7w8GnQ3w 2
+pipenv run python measure_tile_performance.py hmbjQaHfeDbrtAsoCCBofP 2
 ```
 ## Running using Cron